Nathan Cleverly vs. Robin Krasniqi: Background

-The fight
+Fight details

 In the opening seconds, Cleverly and Krasniqi traded jabs, with Cleverly initiating with straight right hands.
 As the round advanced, Cleverly momentarily hurt Krasniqi with a one-two combination that sent him to the ropes.
 He then landed a flurry of punches, with Krasniqi retaliating with an uppercut.
 As the second round progressed, Cleverly continued to lead with the jab, maintaining a high work rate and landing eye-catching shots, while Krasniqi attempted to press forward and throw single punches.
 Krasniqi began the third with a swift combination of his own, prompting a taunt from Cleverly, as both aimed to apply pressure and engage in close exchanges to finish the round strongly.
 In the fourth round, Cleverly successfully pinned Krasniqi against the ropes, delivering a powerful right hand.
 Krasniqi evaded the subsequent attack and maneuvered along the ropes on the back foot, as Cleverly stalked forward, rallying late on.
 In the fifth round, Cleverly maintained close quarters in the fight, delivering hooks to both body and head, while Krasniqi sought counters and retaliated to stop Cleverly's aggression.
 In the concluding minute of the sixth round, both Cleverly and Krasniqi engaged in a fierce exchange in the centre of the ring.
 Cleverly began the seventh on the back foot, feinting with his jab and flurrying off the ropes, as Krasniqi advanced, aiming to walk Cleverly down and get into range to deliver powerful shots, landing an overhand right hand to end the round.
 Cleverly increased his work rate in the eighth, outpacing Krasniqi and landing the cleaner punches that round, showcasing his hand speed.
 In the ninth round, Cleverly launched an offensive, out-landing Krasniqi and compelling him to yield ground.
 In the final moments of the tenth round, Cleverly landed several fast and solid punches on Krasniqi, who was backed up against the ropes, as the two traded blows once again just as the bell sounded.
 Cleverly boxed from a distance in the penultimate round, nullifying Krasniqi's output as he tried to close the gap.
 In the final round, Krasniqi pressed forward, attempting to maintain the pressure while landing scoring shots, as Cleverly boxed behind the jab, his right eye swelling in the closing moments.
 All three judges unanimously scored the fight in favour of Cleverly, with scores of 120–108, 119–109 and 120–108.